It's my last day in Istanbul, so I cram as much into my remaining hours as I possibly can.

 I spent my last day at the Ibrahim Pasa Palace, an Ottoman palace that houses the Islamic Art and Ethnology Museum.

 Crossroads Tour: A Jade Sea and a Surrey – The Director’s Cut

 I'm off to the Kabatas Ferry, the Sea of Marmara and a day at the Princes Islands.

 Crossroads Tour: Ayasofya – The Director’s Cut

 This Ayasofya is among the oldest religious sites in the world, dating to 537 AD.
 It is also among the most important examples of Byzantine architecture still standing.

 Crossroads Tour: a Hamami, a Camii, a Lost Taxi – The Director’s Cut

 As Chief Architect, Mimar Sinan designed and restored 477 buildings and public works.
 The Suleyman Camii is regarded as one of his greatest achievements.

 We reach our final destination, the small fishing village of Anadolu Cavagi that sits at the base of a hill, crested by Yoros Kalesi.
-My map-reading skills have completely left me, and I'm approached by a waiter from the nearby restaurant, whom I try to ignore until I realize that he's pointing me towards the castle.
-The road up the hill is steep, taking me past a cemetery and up to the ruins of the fortress.
+A waiter at a restaurant points me towards the steep path that will lead me to the ruins of the fortress.